 Still looking for inspiration?
 A first-time wood crafter or seasoned artisan looking for other project ideas?
 Here are some additional ideas for ways to reclaim or repurpose wood:

 - Accent pieces (art, mirror, tray, wall hangings)

 - Furniture (bookcase, chair, coffee table, nightstand)

-For more project ideas, check out this guide for new woodworkers: 50 Small, Simple, and Easy Beginner Woodworking Projects.
+For more project ideas, check out this guide for new woodworkers: 50 Small Wood Projects That Are Simple and Easy.

 Working with reclaimed or repurposed wood not only allows you to save money by building your own furniture and accent pieces, but it also creates a real wow factor to your home’s exterior or interior décor with your personally crafted, one-of-a-kind pieces.
 Plus, you’ll also be helping the environment by keeping these materials out of the landfill!